Nexulien/.github/profile/README.md

 <br>
 </p>

+> [!NOTE]
+> This has been archived and offically marked as inactive.

 Nexulien is a fork of Vencord that I originally started for me and my friends to be able to add plugins and features freely.
 It has since evolved into a public project for anyone to use.
 <br>
 <br>